xtendui/xtendui/src/gatsby/markdown/components/link/index.md

 Use **component utility** `.xt-links-default` and `.xt-links-inverse` on **parent elements** to style **child links**.

-You can nest **up to two time included the body** to override links styles.

 <div class="xt-overflow-sub overflow-y-hidden overflow-x-scroll my-5 xt-my-auto w-full">

 |                      | Syntax                          | Mixin            | Variants               | Description                   |